 In July 2020 Mitsubishi Motors informed The Colt Car Company Limited (importer of Mitsubishi vehicles) of their intention to exit the new car market in the UK in 2021.
-Consequently, the Company will cease to on-board new retail finance agreements and provide dealer finance facilities past an agreed date in 2021.
-No changes will be made to the existing portfolio of retail customers, however, the value of the loans and advances to customers will reduce over time as a result of this decision.
+Consequently, the Company has now ceased to on-board new retail finance agreements and provide dealer finance facilities.
+No changes have been made to the existing portfolio of retail customers, however, the value of the loans and advances to customers will reduce over time as a result of this decision.